gilleshenrard/ITLg_POO/README.md

 The unit tests for each class can be found in the mirrored directory tests/ (tests/Models, tests/Views, tests/Controllers).

 ---
-### 4. Change list (since v4.1)
+### 4. Change list (since v4.2)

-- The game now waits for a user input after a victory or a concession (e.g. A click on the Menu button)
+- Console mode is not available anymore in the Main
+- method to save the game outcome in a SQLite database is now available
+- A game concession from a player doesn't make the loop wait for 2 seconds anymore

 ---
 ### 5. Known issues
-n/a
+- While trying to save the game, Game.getInstance().getStoredSeeds() always returns 0

 ---
 ### 6. To do

 - Add seasons history
-- Optimise the unit tests
+- Optimise/complete the unit tests
 - Check if every method throws an exception if supposed to
 - Improve logging
 - Add UML diagram links to README.md